 Pugs can be a little divisive as a dog breed – there’s those who find them irrepressibly cute and then there’s those who don’t.
 Either way, you cannot deny these companion pups are an extremely popular breed of dog.
-Unfortunately, because of this popularity, over-breeding has caused some health issues.
+But, because of this popularity, over-breeding has caused some serious Pug dog health issues.

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank Pet Insurance can protect your Pug puppies as young as 8 weeks old.
-We also cover older Pugs if you take out insurance before their 8th birthday.
-Once you have cover in place, we’ll insure them for their entire life - as long as you renew your policy year after year.
+Sainsbury’s Bank Pet Insurance can protect your Pug puppy from as young as eight weeks old.
+We also cover older Pugs if you take out insurance before their eighth birthday.
+Once you have cover in place, we’ll insure them for their entire life – as long as you renew your policy year after year.

 How to care for a Pug

 It’s not just cuddles that show your Pug puppy how much you care.
 Along with the best insurance for your pug, you need to make sure you’re on top of your dog’s diet, exercise, grooming and training.

 Our Pug care guide will help you to keep your pup in tip-top shape.

 Feeding and nutrition

 Your breeder will tell you what food they have been feeding your Pug puppy.
 It’s best to continue with the same type of dog food once you get them home.
 A quick change in their diet can lead to an upset tummy so, when it comes to changing their food, you’ll need to do it slowly over time.
 Add a small amount of new food in with the old food, increasing the new and decreasing the old each day.
 Eventually, you will be left with a bowl of new food.